spydon/lconfig/README.md

 ## Useful packages for fresh installs on Wayland:
 * sway - Tiling window manager, drop-in replacement of i3
 * waybar - Better bar than swaybar
-* zsh, antiget - Base shell setup
+* zsh, antigen - Base shell setup
 * neovim - Vim but can be used as a backend for other applications, for example firenvim
 * clipman - Clipboard manager
 * mpv - Video player